QuickDapp/QuickDapp-OLD/docs/frontend/web3.md

 !!!
 The default QuickDapp dapp (the built-in ERC-20 demo) utilises all of these hooks, providing you with working code examples.
 !!!

+### Contract write simulation

+The `useSetContractValue` internally simulates the transaction prior to executing it.
+It doesn't use Wagmi's default `useWriteContract` hook, instead opting to manually use the wallet client instance to make the calls.
+This allows us for better error management.

+Of course, you can choose to not use this and use `useWriteContract` hook instead.
+Or create your own wrapper around the wallet client.
+It's upto you!